jD91mZM2/powerline-rs/README.md

 `powerline-rs` is a rewrite of [powerline-shell](https://github.com/b-ryan/powerline-shell), inspired by [powerline-go](https://github.com/justjanne/powerline-go).

+**Note:** powerline-rs is in *somewhat* of a maintenance mode.
+I'll try to make time to fix bugs and add new features, but the code is messy and I will not be fixing it any time soon unfortunately.
+It *could* be reworked to be more generic and maybe read a config file for the prompt, since it's still going to be very fast thanks to rust.
+But I'm not going to implement that.
+Not now, at least.

+*That said,* I still use this for my own prompt and will probably never stop, so don't worry it's definitely not a dead project.

 ## Why?

 Speed!
 I haven't done any extensive benchmarks, but it appears like